-WatchOS 8 is the new software from Apple for 2021, but, like the design of the new watch, it doesn't bring a whole lot that’s new to the Apple Watch experience.
+WatchOS 8 was the new software from Apple for 2021, but, like the design of the new watch, it doesn't bring a whole lot that’s new to the Apple Watch experience.

 The Watch 7 is powered by a 'new' chipset inside, which is the S7 chip, but this isn't any more powerful than the S6 found in the Watch 6 – it's just redesigned to fit in the new chassis (and likely to keep pace with the '7' of the Watch name).